 TfL recognises that the decision to prosecute is a serious one and will ensure all relevant mitigating factors are taken into consideration before any such decision is taken.
-The system of enforcement and prosecution of offences set out in this policy seeks to be robust, effective, consistent, and above all, fair and reasonable.
+With due regard given to Section 6 of the DBIS Regulators' Code, the system of enforcement and prosecution of offences set out in this policy seeks to be transparent, robust, effective, consistent, and above all, fair and reasonable.

-This policy is supported by procedural documents held within the Planned Interventions team in TfL, providing guidance to officers in reaching the decision to prosecute.
+This policy is supported by procedural documents held within the Network Regulation team in TfL, providing guidance to officers in reaching the decision to prosecute.

-This policy applies to any streetworks activities on the TLRN and is operated by the Planned Interventions team within the Traffic Directorate.
+This policy applies to any streetworks activities on the TLRN and is operated by the Network Regulation team within the Directorate of Network Management and Resilience.